Harold and Lillian: A Hollywood Love Story (2017; Daniel Raim)

-The latest over-inflated trifle is this cutesy “love story” about storyboard artist/production designer Harold Michelson and movie researcher Lillian Michelson, a married couple that put their thumbprints on a number of Hollywood classics.
-A film about their respective processes, an examination of the way that minor contributors make a mark on another person’s work, could have been fascinating, but writer-director Raim seems content to equate Harold and Lillian’s contributions with authorship, which is insane.
+The latest over-inflated trifle is this cutesy “love story” about storyboard artist/production designer Harold Michelson and movie researcher Lillian Michelson, a married couple that put their thumbprints on several Hollywood classics.
+A film about their artistic processes, an examination of the way that minor contributors make a mark on another person’s work, could have been fascinating.
+However, writer-director Raim seems content to equate Harold and Lillian’s contributions with authorship, which is insane.

 It’s an easy watch, and there is the occasional intriguing glimpse into the inner workings of a long-lasting Hollywood marriage.
 Unfortunately, Lillian’s open refusal to discuss challenging aspects of her past limits any potential for insight, and it makes you wonder why this movie even exists.
 Crazy thought: if the subject of your documentary refuses to talk about her own life, you probably don’t have enough material for a feature.

 Read more of Daniel’s reviews at Dare Daniel and Rotten Tomatoes, and listen to Daniel on the Dare Daniel podcast.

 Categories: e street film society, Reviews